 Four Truths Every Person Must Know

-2. The Truth about Men and Women (Humanity): The second truth every person must know is about men and women.
-The Bible teaches that unlike God, all persons are born and conceived in sin (Psalm 51:5).
+2. The Truth about Men and Women: The second truth every person must know is about men and women.
+The Bible teaches that, unlike God, all persons are born and conceived in sin (Psalm 51:5).
 “Sin” is disobedience to God’s law in attitude, affections, and actions.
-All persons are sinners by nature and by choice (Ephesians 2:1-3) and those who are not in Christ are enemies of God (Romans 5:10).
+All persons are sinners by nature and by choice (Ephesians 2:1-3).
+Those who are not in Christ are enemies of God (Romans 5:10).
 No one can earn God’s favor or His forgiveness, and no person can enter into heaven by being “good enough” or by doing good deeds (Ephesians 2:8-9; Isaiah 64:6; Titus 3:5).
 All unsaved persons stand guilty before God (Romans 3:9-18, 23), and apart from salvation in Jesus Christ, all persons will pay the eternal penalty for sin in the lake of fire (Acts 4:12; Revelation 20:14-15).

-4. The Truth about Men and Women’s (Humanity’s) Desperate Need: The fourth truth every person must know is about men and women’s desperate need.
+4. The Truth about Men and Women’s Desperate Need: The fourth truth every person must know concerns men and women’s desperate need.
 The Bible teaches that our desperate need is to be forgiven of our sins and to be reconciled to God (2 Corinthians 5:20).
-But to be reconciled to God and forgiven of one's sins, God and Jesus Christ command each of us to repent of our sins (Acts 17:30; cf. Mark 1:15).
+But to be reconciled to God and forgiven of one's sins, men and women must repent of their sins as God and Jesus Christ command (Acts 17:30; cf. Mark 1:15).
 Repentance involves making “a sincere commitment to forsake [sin] and walk in obedience to Christ.”
 Having repented, you believe (or trust) in Jesus Christ as your Savior and Lord—including the fact that He died for your sins, rose from the dead, and lives today (Acts 16:31; Romans 10:9).
 Having trusted in Jesus Christ, you follow Him daily in loving, lifelong obedience (Luke 9:23).
 Those who repent of their sins and trust in Jesus Christ will be saved from God’s wrath (Romans 5:9), forgiven of their sins, reconciled to God, and receive eternal life; however, if we disobey Christ’s command to repent of our sins and believe in Him, then we will perish in the eternal lake of fire (Luke 13:3, 5).

-If you’re not a Christian, my prayer is that having read this you will repent of your sins, believe in the Lord Jesus Christ, and continually follow Him in lifelong obedience.
+If you’re not a Christian, I pray that having read this, you will repent of your sins, believe in the Lord Jesus Christ, and continually follow Him in lifelong obedience.
 God bless you.

 He who believes in the Son has eternal life;